-Jello in FPV videos is normally caused by vibrations from the quadcopter.
-It can be the poorly tuned PID, or maybe the motors have bad bearings.
+Jello can be caused by badly tuned PID, or maybe the motors have bad bearings.
 Even if you had done everything properly, one bent propeller is enough to cause your drone to oscillate and ruin your FPV video!

 It’s impossible to make sure your quad is perfect in every flight, that’s what makes ND filters so powerful for minimizing jello on your GoPro camera.

 There are a lot of talks about how ND filters can make FPV videos look more cinematic.
 I guess it depends on what the definition of “cinematic” is.
 My observation is that ND filter introduces more motion blur to the footage, and that video effect is very special and unique.